danfuzz/leb/README.md

 best.
 Even better, make them in the form of pull requests that update the test suite.
 Thanks!

-## History

-This module was originally written by Dan Bornstein in 2012 and publised to `npm`.
-In 2024, Dan discovered that the original repo had been deleted, so he took the module as published and turned it back into a repo in his account.
-His assumption is that, having been deleted by the corporate entity that originally funded it, the copyright effectively reverted to him.

 - - - - - - - - - -
 ```
 Copyright 2012-2024 the Leb Authors (Dan Bornstein et alia).